10 Steps to Great Home Curb Appeal

 Make sure walks are swept and clean of debris.
-Consider adding a brick or stone walkway to the front door to boost your home’s curb appeal.
-If you have concrete walks that are chipped or broken repair them.
-Same goes for concrete steps if you have them.
+Consider adding a brick or stone walkway to the front door to boost your home's curb appeal.
+If you have concrete walks that are chipped or broken, repair them.
+The same goes for concrete steps if you have them.
 Solar lighting illuminating flower beds and walkways are another inexpensive way to create a warm and welcoming ambiance.

 6. The Front Door and Porch

 The front door welcomes visitors into your home and should be in tip-top condition.
-Paint your front door or better yet if it is worn and faded replace it.
+Paint your front door, or better yet, if it is worn and faded, replace it.
 That goes for the storm door as well.
 Polish the fixtures until they gleam.
 Better yet, replace them.
 Make sure the doorknob and the lock work seamlessly.
 Struggling with the lock when your home is being shown to prospective buyers does not make a good impression.
-If you have a plaque with your family name remove it – remember we want to depersonalize.
-Consider replacing your house numbers with shiny new ones and replace the door mat as well.
+If you have a plaque with your family name, remove it – remember we want to depersonalize.
+Consider replacing your house numbers with shiny new ones and replacing the doormat as well.
 Add a pot of flowers by the door.

 Nothing says welcome like a front porch.
 It's a great selling point.
-Let’s make it a wow front porch!
+Let's make it a wow front porch!
 Paint it.
-It is outdoor living space so de-clutter.
-Have some seating and a table but don’t overdue.
+It is an outdoor living space, so de-clutter.
+Have some seating and a table but don't overdue.
 Replace the cushions on your furniture with brightly colored new ones.
-Hang a couple of flowering baskets and a pot or two of blooms by the entrance.
-Keep the porch well lit in the evenings.
-Keep it clean and tidy.
+Hang a couple of flowering baskets and a pot or two blooms by the entrance.
+Keep the porch well-lit in the evenings.
+Could you keep it clean and tidy?

 7. The Fence

 If you have fencing make sure it is in good repair.
-If it’s a wooden fence replace and broken parts.
+If it's a wooden fence, replace and broken parts.
 Brighten it up with a coat of neutral paint.
-White is a great choice for making it look sparkling and bright!
+White is an excellent choice for making it look sparkling and bright!

 8. The Windows